Sharing Past Conference Proposals

 Happy CFP Season! 🔗

-As of this writing, in the Ruby world, it is time to respond to a CFP!
+Is it time to respond to a CFP?
 CFP stands for Call For Proposals.
 Conferences are looking for speakers, and they want to hear from you.
-The CFP for RubyConf and RubyConf Mini is open, and I hope you’ll consider submitting.
+I hope you’ll consider submitting.

 To celebrate, I’ve published each of my accepted proposals.
 This is definitely not me procrastinating on writing new proposals.
 This post is a whimsical summary of things that worked for me that can help with your proposal.